Melissamij/nomade-dreamer-blog/_posts/2020-01-15-my-first-post.md

 Copenhagen is one of the easiest city to access.

 <u>From the airport</u>, you follow the sign for the metro.
-Buy a ticket either just to your destination of a city pass ( see below).The metro takes you in the heart of Copenhagen.
+Buy a ticket either just to your destination of a city pass ( see below).
+The metro takes you in the heart of Copenhagen.

 <u>To go around:</u> there are two metro lines in the city that goes pretty much all around the center.
 Otherwise you have the trains & ferry bus.